 We are grateful for the support from JRS Biodiversity Foundation through the Bioinformatics Training Programme.
-The Association for Strengthening Agricultural Eastern and Central Africa Research in (ASARECA) provided the logistical support for this study.
+The Strengthening Association for Agricultural Research in Eastern and Central Africa (ASARECA) provided the logistical support for this study.
 We thank Clement Mweva Nyamunura, National Institute for Medical Research, Tukuyu Research Centre, Tukuyu, Tanzania, and the anonymous reviewers for their comments and suggestions.